aliyun/terraform-provider-alicloud/website/docs/r/ess_scaling_configuration.html.markdown

 * `tags` - (Optional) A mapping of tags to assign to the resource.
 It will be applied for ECS instances finally.
     - Key: It can be up to 64 characters in length.
 It cannot begin with "aliyun", "http://", or "https://".
 It cannot be a null string.
     - Value: It can be up to 128 characters in length.
 It cannot begin with "aliyun", "http://", or "https://" It can be a null string.
+* `override` - (Optional, Available in 1.46.0+) Indicates whether to overwrite the existing data.
+Default to false.

 -> **NOTE:** Before enabling the scaling group, it must have a active scaling configuration.